 Membership at 602 with a few provisional memberships, if payment system thru PayPal not working, can write check or do a credit card.
 Can send self an invoice.
 Automatic membership payment was why PayPal.
 WA will be able to accept payment in the future.

 Michelle asked about automatic payment for registration.
-Avi stated no one has complained.
+Avi stated that very few people have complained.
 Discussion ensued about opt in/opt out.

 Budget